TL;DR

 Alias Types

-One address type — a random or chosen address at the temp email domain.
-Simple and straightforward for one-time use.
+One address type.
+A random or chosen address at the temp email domain.
+Simple and simple for one-time use.

-Multiple alias types: UUID aliases, random word aliases, custom aliases, and catch-all aliases on custom domains.
-Significant flexibility in how you generate and manage addresses.
-UUID aliases are particularly useful for high-security contexts where even the alias should not be guessable.
+You can choose from multiple alias types including UUID aliases, random word aliases, custom aliases and catch-all aliases on custom domains.
+You have plenty of flexibility in how you generate and manage these addresses.
+UUID aliases are useful for high-security contexts because the alias itself is not guessable.

 Bandwidth Limits